adarwoo/modbus_relay/docs/user_manual.md

 .
 Resetable EStop.
 The EStop condition is reset by pushing the 'EStop reset' push button.
 .
 Terminal.
 Only a power cycle can clear the condition.

+## Locate mode
+The mode allows locating a relay device in setups with more than one.
+When activated, the LEDs will alternate every seconds between:
+ * all LEDs flash fast for 1 seconds
+ * all display their normal state for the next 1 second The locate mode is activated by a dedicated Modbus command.
+It is ended by either a Modbus command, or by pressing the 'EStop reset' push button.

 ## Recovery mode
+The recovery mode is used to recover a device with unknown setting, but also, to make changes to the communication paramters.
 The recovery mode is entered by pressing the 'EStop reset' push button until the Modbus LEDs flash fast (around 3 seconds).<br/>
-It is used in the following situations:
-* when a relay cannot be reached or is un-responsive
-* to overwrite the communication settings of the relay

 In these situations, the following procedure can be used:

 1. Start the RelayGuardian application
 2. Make sure the communication port is properly setup in the RelayGuardian
- * The connection should be marked as OK
+ * The connection icon should be OK
-3. Issue a scan command in the RelayGuardian
+ * Issue a scan command in the RelayGuardian to make sure the RS485 adapter sends the data (Red LED)
- * The Modbus Rx LED should show some activity
  * If this is not the case, check the modbus is plugged correctly in the PC and the comm port is the correct one
-4. If the device is not identified in this phase
+3. If devices are identified during the scan, click the 'locate' icon one device at time to see if it is the right one
+4. Else start the recovery
   1. Push the relay 'EStop reset' push button for > 3s
-   * The Modbus LEDs are flashing flat
+   * The Modbus LEDs are flashing
    * The communication values have been temporary reset to:
       | Configuration     | value             | Explanation                                    |
       |-------------------|-------------------|------------------------------------------------|